 Managing CKD-associated Pruritus can be a challenge, but is a challenge worth taking on.
 The treatment approach should be multifaceted and tailored to each patient’s dialysis goals.1,2

-The first steps in the management of CKD-aP are typically to ensure adequate dialysis, normalise calcium-phosphate balance, control parathyroid hormone (PTH) to accepted levels, correct any anaemia and use emollients (for xerosis).1
+The first steps in the management of CKD-associated Pruritus are typically to ensure adequate dialysis, normalise calcium-phosphate balance, control parathyroid hormone (PTH) to accepted levels, correct any anaemia and use emollients (for xerosis).1

 Dialysis optimisation may not be sufficient given the multifactorial pathogenesis.
-A multivariate analysis of 6,256 patients from DOPPS found no association between CKD-aP and phosphorus, calcium, calcium–phosphorus product, PTH, Kt/V, or hemodiafiltration.3
+A multivariate analysis of 6,256 patients from DOPPS found no association between CKD-associated Pruritus and phosphorus, calcium, calcium–phosphorus product, PTH, Kt/V, or hemodiafiltration.3

 Despite antihistamines being widely used by patients, there is no evidence from randomised controlled trials to support their use.1,4

 The perceived benefit of antihistamines is likely to be caused by sedation rather than an antipruritic effect, as many nonhistaminergic neurones are involved in the neural pathways that produce itch.5